The Abraaj Capital Art Prize (ACAP) is one of the world’s largest art prizes comprising 1 million US dollars given out annually to a set of 3 to 5 art

 One of the most engaging pieces was a collection of blue and white Chinese porcelain vases by Lebanese artist Raed Yassin, which seemed incongruously out of place in a Middle Eastern setting but invoked awe when deconstructed.
 According to Lebanese tradition, it is customary to record military conquests on ceramic pottery.
 Yassin travelled to China to have these porcelain vases made with images of his own creation; images of soldiers in fatigue, battle tanks and other war scenes from Lebanon’s long history of violence.
 The process of the vase making competes with the final outcome because it is as much about mass production as it is about recording history.
 Yassin is recognized as a successful musician and installation artist and these vases are an enormous shift in his praxis.

-Joana Hadjithomas and Khalil Joreige’s video installation was a result of 13 years of amassing and documenting scam emails sent as hoaxes to entice people to give up some money in the hope of gaining a lot more.
+Joana Hadjithomas and Khalil Joreige’s video installation was a result of 13 years of amassing and documenting scam emails sent as hoaxes that entice people to give up some money in the hopes of gaining a lot more.
 The situations that the senders describe are pathetic and pitiable until you realize they are completely fictitious, fabricated only to fleece the reader.
-Ironically, however, the dichotomy lies in the fact that these may well be stories of humanity
+Ironically, however, the dichotomy lies in the fact that these may well be stories of humanity.

 Risham Syed’s quilts are a series of meticulously crafted narratives that physically trace the historical paths of trade and conquest in the South Asian region.
 They are atavistic explorations that remain individual and personal while speaking of collective or ontological impulses.